tsanhan/dotnet-dating-app-D150821ER/README.md

-Adding a DTO for Members:
+adding AutoMapper:
+* AutoMapper help up map one object to another

+1. adding AutoMapper form nuget gallery
+    * we want the ine we can use with DI, so install `AutoMapper.Extensions.Microsoft.DependencyInjection` package
-    create and go to DTOs/MemberDto.cs
+2. create a folder and go to file Helpers/AutoMapperProfiles.cs
-    so what we need to return is a list of MemberDto in UsersController.cs we can do that in different ways, we'll use a Utility calls AutoMapper
+3. add this to our DI so go to ApplicationServiceExtensions.cs

-up next: adding AutoMapper to our project
+up next: using AutoMapper to map objects